 Norco John Henry Ambassador Martin Newman Reviews the Norco Optic C9.2

 I have to say I'm not much of a pedaller, so when I secured an entry into the 2017 BC Bike Race I began to worry.
 Seven days of 50km a day is a lot in anyone's book so I immediately began thinking about the bike that I would need and what I wanted from it.
 My daily driver is a Norco Range, which would be awesome for the downhills, but less efficient than I wanted for everything else.
-I wanted something that would be as light, as possible, super efficient to pedal, yet still retain some playfulness for the descents where I'd get my enjoyment.
+I wanted something that would be as light, as possible, super efficient to pedal, yet still, retain some playfulness for the descents where I'd get my enjoyment.

 It didn't take long to realize that the Optic C9.2 was the bike I was looking for.
 I'd never ridden a 29er before but wagon wheels seemed like the way to go for such a long distance event.
 The carbon (main) frame would help keep the weight down, along with a really great spec of Shimano XT drive and brakes, Fox Suspension, Reverb Seatpost, and RaceFace rims, bar, and stem and cranks all making for a race ready machine.
 To hedge my bet, I changed the gearing to give myself an "emergency gear" but I don't think I'd need it for everyday riding.

 So how did it ride?
 Well, I have to say I was really impressed.
 I expected the bike to climb well on open climbs, fire roads etc which it did without hesitation; being light and with 2.25 tires that wasn't surprising.
 But, it was also an amazing technical climber; many times during the race I'd be feeling tired and trying to push through to finish the stage only to be faced with a steep technical climb.
 I'd assume I'd soon be off and walking the bike as I didn't have the energy to ride it properly, but time and again the Optic dragged my lazy butt up over the top.
 It was great.
-I found it best to set the rear shock to the middle (trail?) setting on technical climbs as this allowed the suspension to work more in my favour when I didn't have the energy myself, and I used the slowest (climb?) setting for fire roads and the like.
+I found it best to set the rear shock to the middle (trail?) setting on technical climbs as this allowed the suspension to work more in my favor when I didn't have the energy myself, and I used the slowest (climb?) setting for fire roads and the like.
 Perfect!

 But how did it descend?
 Well, that's the big revelation for me.
 I'd always assumed 29ers to be slow to turn, long and ungainly to ride, and I'd constantly graze my backside on that huge tire, but, I was totally wrong!
 The Optic is fun, nimble, and every bit as playful as my Range.
 So much so that the day after BC Bike Race was finished, I took the Optic for a few laps in the Whistler Bike Park!
 It's no squishy downhill bike, but it was great fun and it loves to get airborne!

-If you're looking for a bike that's a true all rounder to do some serious KMs on, look no further then the Optic.
+If you're looking for a bike that's a true all-rounder to do some serious KMs on, look no further then the Optic.
 It will surprise you.

 Review of EVOC '18 Hip Pack Race